-This guidance document is aimed at urban authorities who are interested in taking advantage of the opportunity to participate in a peer review activity supported by the European Urban Initiative (EUI).
+This guidance document is aimed at urban authorities who are interested to participate in a peer review activity supported by the European Urban Initiative (EUI).
 It presents the following content:

 - > In brief: What is an EUI peer review?

-- > What's in it for participating cities?
+- What's in it for participating cities?

 - > Who is eligible to take part?

-- > What kind of topics can a peer review address?
+- What kind of topics can a peer review address?

 - > The EUI Peer Review process in detail

-- > What is expected of participating cities?
+- What is expected of participating cities?

 - > Timeline and milestones of the current call

-- ➤ How to apply?
+- > How to apply?

 - ➤ How are cities selected?

 - Contractual and administrative elements